 Taxi Driver also taps into the mood of the era both the sense of social unrest that loomed without ever emerging into the open following the end of the Vietnam War and the number of political assassinations that rocked the country during the 1960s.
 What is also disturbing about Taxi Driver is that Travis Bickles tentative attempts at political assassination have no clear purpose in targeting the Senator, other than the vague connection of Bickles being rejected by a woman who works for the campaign.
 Moreover, Taxi Driver was given a disturbing real-life resonance in 1981 when John Hinckley Jr developed a stalker fixation with actress Jodie Foster and attempted to shoot then-President Ronald Reagan in imitation of Bickle.
 Although, in truth, much of the film feels like a snapshot of the mind of screenwriter Paul Schrader who was hanging out in L.A., trying to get a break into the industry, feeling powerless (before being switched onto guns by director John Milius and thereafter sleeping with a gun by his bedside), having fantasies of shooting up people at political conventions and wanting to bed desirable women but feeling inadequate.

 Martin Scorseses other ventures into genre material include the remake of Cape Fear (1991); Bringing Out the Dead (1999), a quasi-ghost story about a haunted ambulance driver that returns to Taxi Driver territory; the reality-bending psycho-thriller Shutter Island (2010); and the childrens film Hugo (2011) about silent film pioneer Georges Melies.
 Scorsese also makes occasional acting appearances and has been in several genre films as Vincent Van Gogh in Akira Kurosawas fantasy anthology Dreams (1990), as himself in Albert Brookss Hollywood satire The Muse (1999) and as a talking fish in the animated Shark Tale (2004).
-He also produced the modernised tv mini-series Frankenstein (2004).
+He also produced the modernised tv mini-series Frankenstein (2004), the documentary Val Lewton: The Man in the Shadows about the 1940s horror producer and the Norwegian-set serial killer thriller The Snowman (2017).

 Screenwriter Paul Schrader, a frequent collaborator of Martin Scorseses, has racked up a number of genre credits as director with the likes of the remake of Cat People (1982), the psycho-sexual thriller The Comfort of Strangers (1990), the tv movie Witch Hunt (1994) set in an alternate world Hollywood where magic is real, the faith healing film Touch (1997) and Dominion: Prequel to The Exorcist (2005), as well as scripts for Brian De Palmas reincarnation thriller Obsession (1976) and Scorseses Bringing Out the Dead.